Venezuela protests Guyana's auction of offshore oil blocks

 "These actions will not generate any type of rights to third parties participating in the process," Venezuela added, referring to the auction.

+Guyana's President Irfaan Ali replied in a statement that his country reserves the right "to pursue economic development activities in any portion of its sovereign territory or any appurtenant maritime territories".

-Guyana's President Irfaan Ali said last week in Washington the territorial dispute should be resolved through the ICJ.
+Ali last week said in Washington the territorial dispute should be resolved through the ICJ.
 "We are very clear...
 We've allowed this matter to go to the ICJ and we have continuously encouraged Venezuela to participate fully in the process and for both parties to respect the outcome of the process."

+The confrontation in 2018 prompted Venezuela's navy to intercept a drilling ship hired by Exxon to explore near the maritime border.

 ((marianna.parraga@thomsonreuters.com; +1 713 371 7559; Reuters Messaging: @mariannaparraga))